 I switched my radio station to a sermon I sometimes catch the end of, depending on whether I am on time or not, and surrendered to God.
-I watched the sun rise above the palms, casting a perfectly sublime glow that made traffic look like a Van Gogh.
-I felt the anger evaporating, and faith and hope entering.
-I had an epiphany that the world was beautiful, my family loved me, God loved me, the sound of the pastor’s voice was comforting, the sun was the most effortless warm, no matter what anyone said or did to me in this material world.
-Love exists, and remains, no matter what.
+I watched the sunrise above the palms, casting a perfectly sublime glow that made traffic look like a Van Gogh.
+I felt the anger evaporating and faith and hope entering.
+I had an epiphany that the world was beautiful; my family loved me, God loved me, the sound of the pastor’s voice was comforting, the sun was the most effortless warm, no matter what anyone said or did to me in this material world.
+Love exists and remains, no matter what.

-One of the best ways to get perspective and take your mind off of an issue is to convert that energy into positive energy by doing something nice for someone else.
-Send an unexpected Facebook message, call someone you haven’t talked to in awhile, buy that homeless man dinner, take on some of another coworker’s work.
+One of the best ways to get perspective and take your mind off an issue is to convert that energy into positive energy by doing something nice for someone else.
+Send an unexpected Facebook message, call someone you haven’t talked to in a while, buy that homeless man dinner, take on some of another coworker’s work.
 Don’t let that negative energy fester → use it for the positive.

 There are two things I can do in my life that instantly give me perspective → go to church and go for a drive.
 Church gives me such a refreshing view of life.
-When I attend services, I see things with a whole new light.
-I get ideas for things I can do help people and start thinking about how much more there is to my life than the one thing that has been bothering me.
-As for driving, I grew up in the middle of nowhere in Wyoming and would just take my dad’s ‘72 stingray out on abandoned roads when the world felt heavy.
-I would blare music and think about how huge the world was, and how insignificant my problem suddenly seemed.
+When I attend services, I see things in a whole new light.
+I get ideas for things I can do to help people and start thinking about how much more there is to my life than the one thing bothering me.
+As for driving, I grew up in the middle of nowhere in Wyoming and would take my dad’s ‘72 stingray out on abandoned roads when the world felt heavy.
+I would blare music and think about how huge the world was and how insignificant my problem suddenly seemed.
 I also bonded with the music I listened to, quickly realizing I was not the only one dealing with issues.
 To this day, I will hop in my car and drive along the ocean to be still.